 These two things used to be a given in my equation of planning big weekend rides.
 But since well before the surgery I haven’t been able to get up early on the weekends to get in a good ride.
 Back then when the alarm would go off I would be so tired I felt it down to my bones.
 I just couldn’t get going.
 I am sure that had something to do with the regurgitating blood in my heart.
 Since surgery, my longest ride has been 50 miles and that was a chore.
 And as you may have read, my ride last week with Tim didn’t turn out so well as I tired out so bad I had to bail at the 50 mile point.

 But I was determined to make this work.
-I had my son on call just in case I needed to call for help, but I was sure I could make this ride happen.
+I had my son on call if I needed to call for help, but I was sure I could make this ride happen.

 I decided to bring my Wingnut backpack.
 I haven’t used it for some time, but I would need the packing room to throw my layers in as it warmed up through the day.
 I haven’t used it since I acquired my Revelate Designs tangle bag.
 But that wouldn’t hold all the shedded gear and I needed a hydration pack to, so the Wingnut would fit the bill.
 To some of my readers (you know who you are) 18 degrees would be a nice day, but to me, that’s cold.
 I even wore my big gloves to start out the ride and I was glad I did.